fefei69/Alzheimer-Patients-face-aging-analysis/README.md

 </p>

-<p align="center">Figure 2: Illustration of the predicted probabilities for Rank consistency and Rank inconsistency.
+<p align="center">Fig. 2.
+Illustration of the predicted probabilities for Rank consistency and Rank inconsistency.
 When using the OR-CNN method, the predicted probabilities cannot exhibit a monotonic decreasing pattern (as shown in the right diagram) to maintain Rank consistency (as shown in the left diagram).</p>

 Materials and Method
 ---